technicalwriting/dev/index.rst

   with much more focus on intra-site backlinks.
 * :ref:`embeddings`.
 Machine learning (ML) has the potential to advance the state of the art in technical writing.
-No, I'm not talking about text generation models like Claude Opus, Gemini Pro, LLaMa, etc.
+No, I'm not talking about text generation models.
 The ML technology that might end up having the biggest impact on technical writing is **embeddings**.
 What embeddings offer to technical writers is **the ability to discover connections between texts at previously impossible scales**.

 .. _ml: